 Economics of Financial Intermediaries and Corporate Finance (Area 13/B4 – SECS-P/09 and SECS-P/11): This area focuses on financial markets, the financial system, and corporate financial management, covering:

-As a recognised Department of Excellence (2023–2027), DiPSA leads TRANSET – Transitions in Social, Ecological and Technological systems.
+As a recognised Department of Excellence (2023–2027), DipSA leads TRANSET – Transitions in Social, Ecological and Technological systems.
 The project addresses the role of organisations, especially SMEs, in managing complex transitions.

 TRANSET focuses on: